Niv20/string-c-library/README.md

 `ListResult sort(LinkedList* list, bool reverse, CompareFunction compare_fn);`

 This function sorts the list in-place using the configured compare function.
-It is implemented by converting the list to an array, running the standard library's highly efficient `qsort` (O(n log n)), and then rebuilding the list from the sorted array.

 **Receives:**

 - `list`: A pointer to the `LinkedList`.
-- `reverse_order`: If `TRUE`, sorts in descending order; otherwise, sorts in ascending order.

 **Returns:**